Overton Environmental has become a global leader in developing and implementing industrial waste management strategies.

 Some of our fungal products are aged more than two years.

-OEE operates an industrial vermiculture operation at our Winnipeg Facility.
+OEE operates an industrial vermiculture operation at our Giroux, MB, facility.

 Our worms are maintained using proprietary bedding and feeding processes that results in a high-quality consistent biological worm casting product.